 Project LINK: BCI is the central repository for information regarding Ohio missing persons and unidentified remains.
 Through BCI's Project LINK (Linking Individuals Not Known), after a person is missing for 30 days, a relative may submit a DNA sample to be deposited into a database for comparisons with unidentified remains found throughout the country.
 The Project LINK program was created in 1999 under Ohio Revised Code Section 109.573.
-In 2019, 95 LINK cases were submitted to BCI and 75 were closed.
+In 2020, 130 LINK cases were submitted to BCI and 112 were closed.

 NamUs: The National Missing and Unidentified Persons System is the online repository for records involving missing people and unidentified human remains.
 The initiative, launched in 2007 by the U.S. Department of Justice, aims to reduce the number of unidentified bodies held at coroners' and medical examiners' offices throughout the United States.
-Coroners and medical examiners enter an individual's record into the database, which is cross-checked with an unidentified-remains database in hopes of confirming identification.
-Families of missing people also may submit DNA to aid in the identification of remains.
+Missing-person records in the database are cross-checked with an unidentified remains database in hopes of confirming identification.

-Ohio Child Abduction Response Team: A CART is designed to respond when a missing child is considered to be in immediate danger.
+Ohio Child Abduction Response Team: A CART is designed to respond when a missing child is thought to be in immediate danger.
 The Ohio Attorney General's Office - along with the Ohio State Highway Patrol, Ohio Association of Chiefs of Police and the Buckeye State Sheriffs' Association - leads the Child Abduction Response Team model for Ohio.
-Dozens of teams are located throughout the state.
-The CART teams and their coordinators have assisted in the recovery of multiple missing children statewide.
+Multiple teams are located throughout the state, and they have helped recover missing children statewide.